adiq/docker-101/tutorial/src/index.md

 ### 4.2 Give Feedback
 Now that the tutorial is over, it's my turn to ask questions.
 How did you like the tutorial?
 Did you find the tutorial to be a complete mess or did you have fun and learn something?

-Send in your thoughts directly to [me](mailto:prakhar@prakhar.me) or just [create an issue](https://github.com/prakhar1989/docker-curriculum/issues/new).
-I'm on [Twitter](https://twitter.com/prakharsriv9), too, so if that's your deal, feel free to holler there!
+[Create an issue](https://github.com/adiq/docker-101/issues/new) if You have any improvements or problems.
+I'm also on [Twitter](https://twitter.com/adiqpl), too, so if that's your deal, feel free to holler there!

 I would totally love to hear about your experience with this tutorial.
 Give suggestions on how to make this better or let me know about my mistakes.
 I want this tutorial to be one of the best introductory tutorials on the web and I can't do it without your help.